Top-ranked recipe named "Country Style Turnip Greens"

 Try this Country Style Turnip Greens recipe, or contribute your own.
-"Salad" and "Onion" are two of the tags cooks chose for Country Style Turnip Greens.
+"Salad" and "Onion" are two tags used to describe Country Style Turnip Greens.

 "The onions were a great idea!
 I sauteed the onion in some bacon grease that I had on hand and olive oil instead of doing the bacon. ("Healthier") Also, I peeled and cubed one of the actual turnips and cooked all of it for several hours on low.
 Used more than 1 1/2 cup of water."- cookingnCola